 - Makeup should be subtle.
 Light eye makeup and neutral lipstick help you look fresh without looking overdone.

-Advice on how to dress for a video interview for men
+What to wear for a video interview (men’s guide)

 Go classic and camera-ready.
 A well-fitted shirt and solid tie can make a strong first impression.